matomo-org/piwik-python-api/doc/tracking_api_usage.rst

 HttpRequest object in some places.
 If you're not using Django you'll want to pass an object that looks like this:

-.. autoclass:: piwiktracking.tests.FakeRequest
+.. autoclass:: piwikapi.tests.FakeRequest
     :members:

-You can also have a look at the official Django documentation for the HttpRequest :ref:`attributes and methods<django:httprequest-attributes>`, though you'll only need a small subset of this.
+You can also have a look at the official Django documentation for the HttpRequest :ref:`attributes and methods<django:httprequest-attributes>`, though you'll only need a very small subset of this.

 Once you have created a compatible request object you can do this::

-    from piwiktracking import PiwikTracker
+    from piwikapi.tracking import PiwikTracker

     headerdict = {
         '<see unit test source or PHP documentation>',